Apple snubs emerging mobile payment standard

 NFC's advocates argue it eliminates plastic and cash and can be more secure than magnetic strips.
 But that alone will not persuade consumers to stop using credit cards in stores because plastic is already so convenient, experts say.

 "It is a new technology and one that is unfamiliar to users.
-So that opens up new possibilities for abuse and naiveté," said Charlie Miller, principal research consultant with Accuvant.
+So that opens up new possibilities for abuse and naiveté," said Ari Juels, chief scientist at security firm RSA Labs.
 But he said NFC allows for interesting security options that traditional credit cards don't, such as account numbers that change dynamically.

 PayPal is betting that other services that make digital wallets more useful will encourage consumers to switch - it is designing a digital wallet that helps consumers do as many things as possible from one place, including buying flight or movie tickets, sending money to other people and tapping coupons, rewards and loyalty cards.